-Japan’s second highest peak, in my opinion, is overshadowed as a hiking destination by its immediate neighbours: the charming Senjo-dake, the magnificent Kaikoma and sensational triple peaked Houou-san.
-It’s a long slog to the top from the Hirogawara trailhead, but I have seen pics of a route sporting a rickety staircase that wends its way up part of the mountain.
+Japan’s second highest peak, in my opinion, is overshadowed as a hiking destination by its immediate neighbours: the charming Senjo-dake, the magnificent Kaikoma and sensational triple-peaked Houou-san.
+It’s a long slog to the top from the Hirogawara trailhead, but I have seen pics of a route sporting a rickety staircase that traverses a section of the mountain.
 Those stairs may well break up the monotony and provide a bit of a thrill on your climb.

-In heavy mists I didn’t see much at all of the proud pyramid of Takazuma rising at the end of a spine of ridge.
+In heavy mists, I didn’t catch even a glimpse of the proud pyramid of Takazuma rising at the end of a spine of ridge.
 Photographs on-line reveal it to be a beauty to look at but the hike puts it a distant third when compared to nearby peaks Myoko and Hiuchi-san.
 There are a few chains embedded into rock and some splendid autumn colours if you hike at that time, but I’d head back to Myoko or Hiuchi first – all being equal, had I climbed Takazuma in fairer conditions.

 I need to get back to this mountain.
 I climbed amidst the height of its autumnal splendour but was racing the winter into the Alps so ended up not pausing to take much of the mountain’s character in.
 The summit views to the Northern Alps are wonderful, as is the final approach to Amakazari’s crown across a shoulder of bamboo grass.
 For the moment it can reside here in the 70s behind its counterparts Myoko, Hiuchi-san and Takazuma.

 The Crystal Peak, or Kuro-dake, the Black Peak…which is it?
-I suppose it depends what mood you find her in.
-Close neighbour of Washiba it’s another peak where it’s all about the journey there rather than the final clamber to the top.
-Yeah, nah, there are better peaks in the North Alps to head to.
+I suppose it depends on what mood you encounter her in.
+Close neighbour of Washiba, it’s another peak where it’s all about the journey there rather than the final clamber to the top.
+Yeah, nah, you know, there are better peaks in the North Alps to head to.

 Sporting a prominent rocky outcrop, Kinpu-san is also the most alpine and highest of the Chichibu Mountains but otherwise an underwhelming peak when compared to others higher on this list.
 Don’t get me wrong, it’s still a good climb and worth the effort.
 Well, that is if you’ve already summited the spectacular Mizugaki nearby.
 Otherwise what the hell are you doing here eyeing off Kinpu?
 Get to Mizugaki!